 What Should A Baby Wear To Sleep?

 The thumb rule is to dress your baby according to the room temperature.
 The nightwear or dress in which the baby feels comfortable and safe is considered the right choice.
-Experts recommend adding one layer to the dress your baby finds comfortable wearing.
+Experts recommend adding one layer to the dress your baby find comfortable wearing.
 Here are a few basic rules for dressing your little one (1), (2), (3), (4).

 - Prefer layers: Consider dressing your baby in layers of comfortable clothing than one thick pajama.
 It is advisable to add or reduce the layers as the ambient temperature changes.